 The answer is clear.

-NOTE: Yamagoya Soho is now open.
+NOTE: Yamagoya Soho is open for both lunch and dinner all week long.
 Check out their website right HERE.

 Yamagoya Soho | 64 Shaftesbury Avenue, W1D 6LU